Avalanche sweep Oilers, advance to Stanley Cup Final - NewsBreak

 Avalanche sweep Oilers, advance to Stanley Cup Final

-EDMONTON, Alberta (AP) — Artturi Lehkonen scored 1:19 into overtime, and Colorado rallied to beat the Edmonton Oilers 6-5 Monday night, completing a four-game sweep in the Western Conference final and sending the Avalanche to the Stanley Cup Final for the first time since 2001.
+EDMONTON, Alberta — (AP) — Artturi Lehkonen is sending a team to the Stanley Cup Final for the second straight season.

 Colorado will take on the winner of the Eastern Conference final between the New York Rangers and two-time defending Stanley Cup champion Tampa Bay Lightning.
 The Rangers lead that best-of-seven series 2-1.
 Game 4 is Tuesday at Tampa Bay.